jeremywillans/ha-rest980-roomba/README.md

 The below are my configuration YAML files which uses the [Packages](https://www.home-assistant.io/docs/configuration/packages/) feature in HA to keep all the separate components together.

-I split off the regions into the secrets file to make it easier to manage for future updates (these will change if you update your floorplan from the iRobot app)
+I split off the regions into the secrets file to make it easier to manage for future updates (these will change if you update your floor plan from the iRobot app)

 I have tried to map as many of the reported statuses, however I occasionally get an "Unknown" in the logs, if you work out another state, please post it up!